kevinchen93/odin-rock-paper-scissors/README.md

 One thing the page is definitely missing is a more appealing landing page.
 I will learn that later on in the curriculum.

-Skills I demonstrated or strengthened at project end: <br>
+Skills I demonstrated or strengthened at project end:
 -HTML <br>
 -CSS <br>
 -JavaScript <br>